BudacaB/CS50w/Lecture8/capstone/README.md

 - ### JavaScript:
     - edit.js:
         - on 'DOMContentLoaded': code used for displaying the date of the day being viewed for editing
-        - 'editExpense()': code used for arraning the UI for editing individual expenses
+        - 'editExpense()': code used for arranging the UI for editing individual expenses
         - 'saveExpense()': code used for sending the request to save the updated expense and rearrange the UI
         - 'deleteExpense()': code used for sending the request to delete an expense
     - index.js:
         - on 'DOMContentLoaded':
             - code used for displaying the current date and attaching it to certain elements for subsequent requests
             - getting and displaying the expenses information
-            - code to update the date every second and refresh the expenses information (e.g. if the day changes then there should be no expenses until any are introduced)
+            - code to update the date every second and refresh the expenses information (e.g. if the day changes then there shouldn't be any expenses displayed if not introduced yet)
         - 'addExpense()': code for adding a new expense
         - 'getPercentages()': code used for retrieving the expenses information
         - 'getDateDay()': code used for getting and validating the date selected by the user